rajatdangra/CoWIN_VaccineFinder/README.md

 			2) Try to book slots, with Slot preference, then book other slots (whichever is available).
 			3) Confirmation mail on User email ids.
 	7) Automatically close in 15 seconds.

+Note: This is a Personal Project, I do NOT endorse this for Public use.
+Developed for Educational Purpose only; USE AT YOUR OWN RISK.
+I SHOULD NOT BE DEEMED RESPONSIBLE FOR ANY LEGAL CONCERNS.
+DO NOT SHARE THIS.